Will4950/zvvc/README.md

 These instructions will get you a copy of the project up and running on your local machine.

+Grab the latest executable from [releases](https://github.com/Will4950/zvvc/releases)

+# Building locally

 **Prerequisites:**
 * [Node.js 14](https://nodejs.org/)
 * [git](https://git-scm.com/downloads)